afrigon/tlwk/roles/necromancer.md

 ### Soulless Horror Epidemic

-Be careful with the "epi out" on Soulless Horror.
+Be careful with "epi out" on Soulless Horror.
 Coordinate with the pusher to time killing the tormented dead, ideally off the platform.

 ### Cardinal Adina

-Instead of Epidemic, the "epi out" takes Sand Swell.
+Instead of `Epidemic`, the "epi out" takes `Sand Swell`.
-Use Sand Swell to portal the party between the 2nd and 3rd hands in the split phases.
+Use `Sand Swell` to portal the party between the 2nd and 3rd hands in the split phases.

 ### Quadim the Peerless Kite

 #### Build Changes

-- Tormenting runes
-- Parasitic Contagion (curses traitline)
+- `Parasitic Contagion` (Curses traitline)
-- Flesh Golem
+- `Flesh Golem`
-- Sand Swell
+- `Sand Swell`

 Use the Special Action Key to link to one of the 3 pylons.
-Use Sand Swell to catch the orbs clockwise and bring them back to the pylon.
+Use `Sand Swell` to catch the orbs clockwise and bring them back to the pylon.
-You can leave your pylon for only a few seconds before Qudim reclaims your pylon.
+You can leave your pylon for only a few seconds before Qadim reclaims your pylon.
-At 40%, 30% and 20% Qadim rushes to a pylon (north, west, east respectively) and destroy it.
+At 40%, 30% and 20% Qadim rushes a pylon (north, west, east respectively) and destroys it.
 Watch boss health to avoid getting killed by this attack.
 After your pylon is destroyed, join the group and finish the fight as a dps.